AdnanK1/Instagram/README.md

 Navigate to the target directory and open it with a prefered IDE :

-* On running the application, type the following on the terminal;
-python3.8 manage.py runserver
-run the application:
+* On running the application, type the following on the terminal: python3.8 manage.py runserver run the application:

-* To test the application;
-python3.8 manage.py test instagram
+* To test the application: python3.8 manage.py test instagram
 ​

-* To navigate to a local browser, Type this on a preferred browser:
+* To navigate to a local browser, Type this on a preferred browser: 127.0.0.1:8000
-127.0.0.1:8000

 # Technologies used
 * Python